-One of the easiest ways to know if a wire is live is to use a voltage checker or a current checker.
+One of the easiest ways to know if a wire is live is to use a voltage tester or a current checker.
 These are simple devices that you can touch to any wire, and it will tell you if there is electricity running through it.
 More advanced versions of these devices will tell you exactly how much current is on the wire as well as other information.
-Anyone who regularly works on electrical systems should have this key tool available to them.
+Anyone who regularly works on electrical systems should have this appliance available to them.

 Remove Sources of Electricity

-Even if you confirm a wire is not live using the above-mentioned tool, you also need to be certain that it won’t become live while working on it.
-In order to prevent this from happening it is important to remove the wire from its source of electricity.
-For example, if you are working on some type of home electronics, simply unplugging the device will help to keep you safe.
+Even if you confirm a wire is not live using the above-mentioned appliance, you also need to be certain that it won’t become live while working on it.
+In order to prevent this from happening, it is important to remove the wire from its source of electricity.
+For example, if you are working on some type of home electronics, simply unplugging the device will help to minimize risk.
 This is also a good way to know that the wires are not live.

 Keep Alternative Power Sources in Mind

 Unplugging a device will effectively ensure that a wire is not live in most systems, but that is not the case in all situations.
-Many devices, especially in the workplace, will have a backup power supply.
+Many devices, especially in the workplace, will have a backup power outlet.
 Some devices, for example, have a backup battery or capacitors that could still have an electrical current.
-Because of this it is important to test the wires, and wear proper personal protection equipment, whenever working on this type of system.
+For this purpose, it’s important to test the wires, and wear proper personal protection equipment, whenever working on this type of system.